rb-rl/MADDPG/README.md

 - 2 floating point values in [-1,1] = position of own racket

+Note that the action [0,0] does not lead to a fixed position, but the environment also contains a slight noise on the rackets.

 **Reward**

 - +0.1  = agent hits ball over net